garrandall/popular-music-data/tracks/video-india-arie.md

 And I ain't built like a supermodel (Oh)
 But I learned to love myself unconditionally
 Because I am a queen (Yeah)
-I not the average girl from your video (Ooh)
+I not the average girl from your video (Oh)
 My worth is not determined by the price of my clothes (Oh) No matter what I'm wearing I will always be
 India.Arie